serilog-tracing/serilog-tracing/README.md

 `LoggerActivity.Complete()` accepts optional `LogEventLevel` and `Exception` arguments.

+## Displaying output

+Use the formatters provides by `Serilog.Tracing.Formatting.DefaultFormatting` to pretty-print spans as text, or serialize to JSON.

 ## Configuring the activity listener

 Activity sources can be enabled and disabled using the standard `MinimumLevel.Override()` mechanism.